-\subsubsection{Correction on non-adiabaticity to the spontaneous positron production in low-energy heavy-ion collisions}
+\subsubsection{Correction on Non-Adiabaticity to the Spontaneous Positron Production in Low-Energy Heavy-Ion Collisions}

-As a specific example, consider probability of the spontaneous positron production in low-energy heavy-ion collisions.
-Deriving Eqs. (\ref{GammaGamma0}), (\ref{S1theta}) we assumed that during a time of the tunneling ($(r_{+} -r_{-})\sqrt{m^2+k^2}/k$) the potential $V$ and $\epsilon$ did not have a time to change.
-Here please do not mix typical time, for which the particle passes the barrier, cf. \cite{Kolomeitsev:2013du}, and time $1/\Gamma$, being inversed probability to observe the positron.
-As we see from this simple estimate, adiabatic approximation does not hold at least for $k\to 0$, i.e. in the vicinity of the boundary of the continua, $|\epsilon|\simeq m$.
+As a specific example, consider the probability of the spontaneous positron production in low-energy heavy-ion collisions.
+Deriving Equations (\ref{GammaGamma0}) and (\ref{S1theta}), we assumed that, during a time of the tunneling ($(r_{+} -r_{-})\sqrt{m^2+k^2}/k$), the potential $V$ and $\epsilon$ did not have a time to change.
+Here, please do not mix typical time, for which the particle passes the barrier, cf. \cite{Kolomeitsev:2013du}, and time $1/\Gamma$, with an inversed probability to observe the positron.
+As we see from this simple estimate, adiabatic approximation does not hold at least for $k\to 0$, i.e., in the vicinity of the boundary of the continua, $|\epsilon|\simeq m$.